-- Everyone is expected to act reasonably and kindly towards each other, and to treat the processes themselves with respect. - The process is designed to be supportive and barriers are identified and reduced or removed. - Students are not disadvantaged because they have made a complaint or challenged a decision made by the provider. - Information about the student and provided by the student is kept confidential as far as possible. - Students are listened to and there is recognition that every individual involved brings different experiences and can make contributions of value.
+- Everyone is expected to act reasonably and kindly towards each other, and to treat the processes themselves with respect. - The process is designed to be supportive and barriers are identified and reduced or removed. - Students are not disadvantaged because they have made a complaint or challenged a decision made by the provider. - Students are listened to and there is recognition that every individual involved brings different experiences and can make contributions of value.